GodotSteam/GodotSteam-Docs/docs/classes/main.md

 ### get_steam_init_result

 !!! function "get_steam_init_result( )"
-    Returns the Steam initialization dictionary.
-Primarily used with the auto-initialization process, set in the Project Settings; however, it can also be used with [steamInit](main.md#steaminit) or [steamInitEx](main.md#steaminitex) as it passes back the same result dictionary as they do.
+    Returns the Steam initialization dictionary from either [steamInitEX](#steaminitex) or auto-initialization set in the Project Settings.
+If you use [steamInit](#steaminit), this does not get filled out.

     **Returns:** dictionary